 Kill the X server and restart and the new values for DPI will take effect.

-Gnome and KDE have their own DPI settings that might override the correct DPI.
+The Desktop Environment may have its own DPI settings that might override the correct DPI.
 Gnome only has the ability to set one value for DPI, if horizontal and vertical DPI differ, choose a medium in between.
-In KDE 4, users have the ability to disabled KDE’s DPI setting and use the X servers.

 Fonts and Web Browsers